Alejandroq12/hallofchampions/README.md

 ### Install

-Install this project with:
+Install dependencies with:

 1. To use this project you have to install some dependencies and linters.
-To achieve just run:
+To achieve it just run:

 ```